 Figure 1.
 Candidates for the mentor programme are enrolled either by participation in the MBG Young Investigator Symposium or by direct contact to the department.
 Candidates who have not participated in the symposium will meet with the MBG research committee and pitch their idea prior to grant application.

-The MBG Young Investigator Symposium is organised every summer.
+The MBG Young Investigator Symposium is organised every year.
 The symposium is announced internationally and applicants are selected on the basis of their CV and a short research statement.
 Candidates are assigned a mentor within their field of research.
 At the symposium, the participants have the possibility to present their current and future research plans and to interact with each other and the MBG staff.
 After the symposium, the symposium committee and the mentors will decide whom to offer the possibility to apply for an investigator grant.

-Candidates contacting the department directly will be invited to give a MBG Focus Talk, presenting current research, followed by a meeting with the MBG Research committee where future research plans are discussed.
+Candidates contacting the department directly will be invited to give an MBG Focus Talk, presenting current research, followed by a meeting with the MBG Research committee where future research plans are discussed.
 The research committee will then decide whether to continue the application process.

 The applicant is assigned a personal mentor who will discuss the project and review the application before submission.
-There will be administrative support from the AU Research Support Office and departmental scientific coordinator.
+There will be administrative support from the AU Research Support Office and MBG's scientific coordinator.
 Together with the candidates, we will develop a plan for applications (which grants to apply for and when).

 The extent of the programme corresponds to the length of the career grant